andreassolberg/uwap/docs/handlers.md

 	sharedtoken true/false

-Not exposed in dev UI yet.
+Not exposed in dev UI yet. (this is deprecated i think.)

 ## OAuth 1.0